 While places like the Netherlands have taken an active, grass roots stand against reducing road injuries and fatalities through safer road design, the U.S. has about 32,000 traffic deaths a year – about a 60% higher per capita fatality rate than the Netherlands.
+Pedestrian fatalities are also increasing.
 Road design isn’t even remotely within our national public discourse.
 We tacitly accept roadway injuries and fatalities as acceptable collateral damage for the privilege of owning and operating a personal vehicle in the most convenient way possible; with excessively wide streets and outdated roadway standards which encourage high speeds.

 Still, despite its head start and that cocoon of technology, the nation has steadily slipped behind other countries, becoming comparatively one of the most dangerous places to drive in the industrialized world. -Tanya Mohn, 2007, New York Times

 Many European cities focused on street design in the mid 20th century in order to reduce crashes.
 During this time, the U.S. made passive safety measures a priority instead.
 Passive safety is designed to keep the driver alive in a crash without influencing driver behavior.
 Passive policies made streets excessively forgiving of motorists who want to drive as fast as possible via bulkier cars, airbags, clear zones, and wide streets.
 While total traffic deaths have decreased since 2005, and some passive safety devices have helped, pedestrian and cyclist deaths are on the rise.
 The core idea of passive traffic safety in the U.S. came from William Haddon, a medical doctor who teamed up with Senator Patrick Moynahan and Ralph Nadar in the late 1950s and 1960s to push legislation which protected drivers at all costs without influencing driver behavior or street design.